Tofu with thai red curry sauce (vegan)

 • Art: Unkown

-Gourmet kitchari (moong bean stew)
+Gourmet kitchari (moong dal)

 I don’t know if the ground hog’s prediction is right or wrong but it is still cold here.
-So let’s go to a more exotic place like India and get a popular dish.
+So let’s go to a more exotic place like India and get a popular dish called kitchari.
 No worries, no exotic foods will be used.
-You should be able to find all the ingredients here in the US at any grocery store.
+You should be able to find all the ingredients here in the US.
 If your grocery store does not have them, you can try any Indian or Asian store but really all these ingredients are common in the US.
 I serve the dish with whatever vegetables I can get in the store, spinach, kale, cauliflower etc.

-This dish is more of a gourmet version of the simple kitchari with the addition of mustard seed, cinnamon, cardamom and chili pepper.
+This dish is more of a gourmet version of the simple kitchari with the addition of mustard seed, cinnamon, cardamom and chili pepper to suit our winter needs.
 You can also add your favorite vegetarian dishes to make it more complete and fun.
 I used spinach, paneer, fried mushrooms and rice.
-Kitchari is such a healthy dish even if you serve it with all these other foods.
-If you want to experience the healthiest dish on the planet, please check out my simple kitchari recipe from last year.

 RECIPE